Colour · Art History · Perception

 Can you tell a Rothko from a Morandi?

 A colour appears.
 Find the artist or movement it belongs to.
-100 iconic palettes — Monet, Kandinsky, Kahlo, Rothko, Klein.
+347 palettes — painting, photography, cinema, architecture, design.
 Speed matters.
 Your eye decides.

 A colour appears